Mexborough

-Mexborough is a town in the City of Doncaster in South Yorkshire, England.
-Situated between Manvers and Denaby Main, it lies on the River Don close to where it joins the River Dearne, and the A6023 road runs through the town.
-It is contiguous with the town of Swinton which is directly to the southwest immediately across the railway and Conisbrough to the east.
+Mexborough is a town in the City of Doncaster District, South Yorkshire, England, between Manvers and Denaby Main, on the River Don close to where it joins the River Dearne, and the A6023 road.
+It is contiguous with Swinton to the southwest and Conisbrough to the east.

-Historically part of the West Riding of Yorkshire, Mexborough has a population of 14,750, increasing to a ward population of 15,244 at the 2011 Census.
+Historically part of the West Riding of Yorkshire, Mexborough had a population of 15,244 at the 2011 Census.

+Toponym

+The name of Mexborough is a combination of an Old English or Old Norse personal name, which may be Mec, Meoc or Mjukr, and the suffix burh, meaning a fortified place in Old English.

 History

-The name Mexborough combines the Old English suffix burh, meaning a fortified place, with an Old English or Old Norse personal name, which may be Meke, Muik, Meoc or Mjukr.

 Mexborough is located at the north-eastern end of a dyke known as the Roman Ridge, which is thought to have been constructed either by the Brigantian tribes in the 1st century AD, perhaps as a defence against the Roman invasion of Britain, or after the 5th century to defend the British kingdom of Elmet from the Angles.

 The earliest known written reference to Mexborough is found in the Domesday Book of 1086 (Mechesburg), which states that before the Norman Conquest of England the area had been controlled by the Saxon lords Wulfheah and Ulfkil.
 Following the Conquest, the area fell under the control of the Norman Baron Roger de Busli.
 The remains of an earthwork in Castle Park are thought to have been a motte-and-bailey castle constructed in the 11th century shortly after the Conquest.

-St John the Baptist C of E church includes elements that date from the 12th century.
+St John the Baptist's Church includes elements that date from the 12th century.
 A few other pre-1800 buildings remain, including several public houses: the Ferryboat Inn, the George and Dragon, the Bull's Head and the Red Lion.
 Most of the buildings in the town are post-1800.

 Throughout the 18th, 19th and much of the 20th century the town's economy was based around coal mining, quarrying, brickworks and the production of ceramics, and it soon became a busy railway junction.
 These industries led to an increase in industrial illness and an increase in the mortality rate.
 Although the town boasted a cottage hospital, the lack of suitable facilities led to Lord Montagu donating land for a new hospital to be built.
 Lord Montagu laid the first stone at the site in 1904.
 The site is still a working hospital, which now forms part of the Doncaster and Bassetlaw NHS trust.

 The industries that led to the creation of Montagu Hospital not only brought problems to the town but also led to an increase in population and, for some, an increase in wealth and opportunity.
 Many more public houses and other businesses were created, many of which are still trading today.
 It was in one of these public houses, the Montagu Arms, that Stan Laurel stayed overnight after performing at the town's Prince of Wales Theatre on 9 December 1907.